netdisco/netdisco-docker/README.md

 ##  Docker Deployment

-On Linux hosts, the containers need some directories present in the mounted volume.
-Create this structure and allow the netdisco uid in the container (`901`) to write into it:
+On Linux hosts, create these directories and allow the service uid (`901`) to write into it:

 *(this step is only necessary on Linux hosts and can be omitted in the macOS and Windows versions of Docker)*

-    cd $directory_of_your_choice
     mkdir -p netdisco/{logs,config,nd-site-local}
     sudo chown -R 901:901 netdisco

 Download `compose.yaml` and start everything:

     curl -Ls -o compose.yaml https://tinyurl.com/nd2-dockercompose
-    docker-compose up
+    docker-compose up --detach

 This runs the database, backend daemon, and web frontend listening on port 5000.
 If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click "Discover".